lksnmnn/drivenow-invoicer/README.md

 ## Disclaimer
 Use at your own risk.
 I hacked this together for personal use, and it's very very rough.

-I borrowed the idea, some of the code and this Readme from @gabro's Car2Go invoicer script: https://github.com/gabro/car2go-invoicer
+I borrowed the idea, some of the code and this Readme from @gabro 's Car2Go invoicer script: https://github.com/gabro/car2go-invoicer